-Downing A. Thomas is associate provost and dean of International Programs and a professor in the UI’s French and Italian Department in the College of Liberal Arts and Sciences.
-He served as associate dean of International Programs and director of the UI Center for Human Rights during 2007-08.
+Downing A. Thomas professor of French in the UI’s French and Italian Department in the College of Liberal Arts and Sciences.
+He led campus internationalization as associate provost and dean of International Programs from July 2008 through 2019.
+He also served as associate dean of International Programs and director of the UI Center for Human Rights during 2007-08.

 Thomas received his doctorate in French literature from New York University in 1991 and joined the UI faculty that year.